steve-kasica/romanticcircles.github.io/_docs/production-documentation/acquia-guide.md

     Enter file in which to save the key (/users/[your-user-name]/.ssh/id_rsa):
     ```

     Simply hit "Return" to accept the default key location.
-If it doesn't already exist, the ".ssh" folder will be created in your user root directory.
-This is a hidden folder; on Mac OS, you can show hidden files using the keystroke CMD + SHIFT + . (period).
+If it doesn't already exist, the ".ssh" folder will be created in your user root directory (as a hidden folder).

 3. When prompted, enter and repeat a passphrase for use with your SSH key.
 If you have sole and secure access to your machine, you can simply hit "Return" to use a blank passkey.
 Here's what the completion of this interaction should look like: